 Psychotropics: Should You Be On Them And Are They Effective?

 The term psychotropics refers to all drugs that have an effect on your mind.
-You'll notice that description includes drug drugs, as in illegal drugs, as well as medically prescribed drugs.
+You'll notice that description includes as in illegal drugs, as well as medically prescribed drugs.
 So, should you be on illegal drugs?
 Absolutely not.
 Should you be on medically prescribed drugs that happen to be classified as psychotropics?

 The answer to that question is a little more complicated.
 Not only are there some very strong opinions on the use of psychotropic medication, but it also matters who is prescribing them and what they are being prescribed for.